 The C-NLOPB did not receive any requests under the Privacy Act during the reporting period.

-a.
-STATISTICAL REPORT
+This is consistent with the previous five years as the C-NLOPB has not received a Privacy Act request in that timeframe.

 The following pages detail the C-NLOPB's statistical report on the Access to Information Act.